SSWConsulting/SSW.People.Profiles/Adam-Cogan/Adam-Cogan.md

 [[imgMd]]
 | ![Adam has spoken at user groups/conferences in these countries](./Images/Bio/figureMap.jpg)

 **Software Architecture** - Adam enjoys working with teams, improving their usage of Scrum and DevOps, reviewing the architecture of large .NET and Azure projects, while also taking an active interest in the overall User Experience (UX).
-He is also the founder and a mentor of SSW’s [FireBootCamp](https://firebootcamp.com/), an intensive 9-week .NET training course where developers are retrained learning developer and architecture best practices.
+He is also the founder and a mentor of SSW’s [FireBootCamp](https://firebootcamp.com/), an intensive 12-week .NET training course where developers are retrained, learning development and architecture best practices.

 Some of Adam's career highlights have been: